 Similarly, Entity Framework from Microsoft is also a very popular object-relational mapping engine.
-And, although Entity Framework doesn't have a nice Second Level Cache provide architecture like NHibernate, NCache has nonetheless implemented a second level cache for Entity Framework.
+And, although Entity Framework doesn't have a nice Second Level Cache Provider architecture like NHibernate, NCache has nonetheless implemented a Second-Level Cache Provider for Entity Framework.

 See Entity Framework Second Level Cache for details.

-NCache has also implemented database synchronization feature in this so you can specify which classes should be synchronized with the database.
-NCache lets you specify SqlDependency or any OLEDB compliant databased dependency for this.
+NCache has also implemented a database synchronization feature in this so you can specify which classes should be synchronized with the database.
+NCache lets you specify SqlDependency or any OLEDB-compliant databased dependency for this.